develtechmon/ROS1/UserGuide/rpi_zero2_swap_guide.md

 sudo dphys-swapfile swapoff

 sudo vi /etc/dphys-swapfile
-Under this file --> change CONF_SWAPSIZE=100 to 1024 for 1GB
+Under this file --> change CONF_SWAPSIZE=100 to 1024 for 1GB or
+Under this file --> change CONF_SWAPSIZE=100 to 2048 for 2GB

 save and quit